 Stem Cell Therapy

 If you have severe joint pain, ligament or muscle damage, these types of therapies may be helpful to you when used along with surgery to promote healing.
 Used for shoulder injuries, acute accident trauma, mildly degenerative discs, and bulging discs, stem cell therapy may be right for you.
-It takes just half an hour to receive regenerative treatment.
+It takes just half an hour to receive a regenerative treatment.

 Dr. Kamson, president of the Board of Directors For the Society For Advanced Spinal Intervention and founder of Spine Institute Northwest in Seattle, is an advocate of both minimally invasive surgery and regenerative medicine in treating spine conditions of the thoracic, lumbar, and cervical areas.